mrtmrl/C-_projects/README.md

-In this repository, there are small-scale projects that I made using the C++ programming language.
+In this repository, there are small-scale projects that I have made using the C++ programming language and that I am still developing.